ever-just/flight-tracker/README.md

 ## 📞 Support

-For support, email support@flighttracker.com or open an issue on GitHub.
+For issues or questions, please open an issue on GitHub.

 ## 🙏 Acknowledgments